Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-stats/README.rst

     usage: nextcloud-stats [-h] [-V] [--always-ok] [--insecure] [--no-proxy] --password PASSWORD [--url URL] [--username USERNAME]

-    This plugin lets you track if app updates are available, the number of active users over time, the number of shares in various categories and some storage statistics against a Nextcloud server.
+    This plugin lets you track the number of active users over time, the number of shares in various categories and some storage statistics against a Nextcloud server.

-    optional arguments:
+    options:
       -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.